OnlySlides/Wireshark-Workshop/README.md

 <br />
 <br />

-Example 5.2: pcap contains post-infection HTTPS traffic caused by a Dridex malware. <br />
+**Example 5.2**: pcap contain post-infection HTTPS traffic caused by a Dridex malware. <br />
-Malware was sent through email with an excel attachment or a link to download an excel file that enabled macros resulting in HTTPS traffic to retrieve a Dridex DLL.
+Malware was sent through email with an excel attachment or a link to download an excel file that enabled macros, resulting in HTTPS traffic to retrieve a Dridex Dynamic Link Library (DLL).
 The DLL is used to infect the vulnerable Wins host with Dridex malware. <br/>

 Open pcap > basic web filter > lots of MS related traffic > scrolling around, notice some encrypted traffic to TCP port 443 with no associated domain which is unusual, and to port 7443 which is not a standard port for web traffic > notice there is one non-MS related domain > Follow TCP stream of non-MS related domain frame > Google search domain in quotation marks to not directly enter a possible malicious domain > check domain at https://urlhaus.abuse.ch/ (platform for sharing malicious URLs that spread malware) > Click on the result to get more information > Malicious DLL's downloaded on Mar 10 & 11, 2021 that were submitted to Virustotal.
 Cross reference the time from URLhaus with the pcap frame > circumstancial evidence that the HTTPS traffic returned a DLL for Dridex. <br/>
 <p align="center">
 Traffic to ports 7443 & 443 with no domains: <br/>
 <img src="https://i.imgur.com/Neib2F8.png" height="50%" width="50%" alt="Wireshark Workshop"/>
 <br/>
-1 non-MS related domain & follow TCP stream: <br/>
+1 non-MS related domain, follow it's TCP stream: <br/>
 <img src="https://i.imgur.com/PcEFME9.png" height="60%" width="60%" alt="Wireshark Workshop"/>
 <br />
 TCP stream; info shows that it's using Let's Encrypt certificate (not inherently malicious): <br/>